 Choosing a Workload Protection Solution

 Bugs that allow Linux container escapes are best addressed by deploying behavioral detection capabilities on the workloads themselves.
-To that end, Workload Protection that can provide EDR and runtime protection for your cloud servers is essential.
+To that end, Workload Protection that can provide EDR and runtime protection for cloud servers is essential.

 Managing and Securing User Access Properly

-In terms of securing the client—i.e., data owners—side of the equation, apart from having trusted endpoint security on communicating devices, it is essential that user access is properly managed and locked down to achieve a secure cloud.
-Allowing admins or other users excess access to critical data on cloud platforms is a data breach waiting to happen.
-Identity and access management (IAM) will help you to define and manage the correct roles and access privileges of individual users.
+In terms of securing the client (data owners) side of the equation, apart from having trusted endpoint security on communicating devices, it’s important that user access is properly managed and locked down to achieve a secure cloud.
+Allowing admins or other users excess access to critical data on cloud platforms can lead to data breaches.
+Identity and access management (IAM) helps define and manage the correct roles and access privileges of individual users.

 Protecting Communication Between the Cloud and the Client

 When protecting communication between the cloud and the client, there are at least two considerations to bear in mind.
 First, ensure that all data is encrypted both at rest and in transit.
 Even if a data leakage occurs, the information should be unusable to the attackers.